Are you planning to visit the Cote d’Azur? It’s a nice road trip through the “Blue Coast” French Riviera in southern

 In St Tropez, you have to start the visit at the port.
 It’s where life unfolds, there are restaurants, and the buildings are colorful.

 In Cannes, tour the pier, the bay, the district of Le Suquet, and the Promenade de la Croisette.

 Both cities are fine to visit, they’re pretty, although I honestly don’t think I’ll come back.
 France has many more interesting places from my point of view.

 Nice, what to do in 1 or two day?

 Nice is the capital of the Cote d’Azur and was a city that was not among my priorities on this trip, but I was very pleasantly surprised and would like to come back and spend more time touring it and getting to know it more thoroughly.

 Some of Nice’s must-visit Places include walking through the old area, The Messena Square, the Albert I Gardens, the Nice Opera, the Flower Market, the Cathedral, the Palace of Lascaris, the Castle Hill, the Promenade des Pres, the Church of St. Nicholas, etc.

-In this post, I will tell you in more detail The best visit in Nice; read on.
+In this post, I will tell you more about The best visits in Nice; read on.

 Monaco – St Agnes – Eze – Grasse